prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </em>
 </td>
 <td>
-<p>lastTransitionTime is the time of the last update to the current status property.</p>
+<p>LastTransitionTime is the time of the last update to the current status property.</p>
 </td>
 </tr>
 <tr>